 No dates currently planned.
-Please inquire with Brittany Parker at firstname.lastname@example.org for questions.
+Please inquire at reefhq@REEF.org to plan a course.

 Spend a week learning marine life survey techniques with REEF experts in Key Largo, Florida.
 Build your skills and resume for marine field research and discover career opportunities in the marine and conservation field.
 The course covers reef fish identification for the Tropical Western Atlantic and common tools and techniques used in visual assessments of reef fishes.

 - Tropical Western Atlantic Fish Identification - learn how to identify and remember key Florida and Caribbean reef fish taxa